17x/webrtc-demo/README.md

 # WebRTC-demo

-a Webrtc simplest usage sample, providing signaling server side and client side.
+A Webrtc simplest usage sample, providing signaling server side and client side.

 checked project and npm installed package.json in two directories separately and read the following.